LimeSku/Hall-of-shame/README.md

-# TinyProjects
+# Hall of shame
-This repo is like a folder where i put some of my scripts, tiny projects, and ideas.
+Trash repository.